MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 In this HYOK scenario, the usage rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
 As with the cloud-based key protection, information that you protect with HYOK is never sent to the cloud.

 Do not confuse HYOK and Azure Information Protection with using a full deployment of AD RMS and Azure Information Protection, or as an alternative to migrating AD RMS to Azure Information Protection.
-HYOK is only supported by applying labels, does not offer feature parity with AD RMS, and does not support all AD RMS deployment options:
+HYOK is only supported by applying labels, does not offer feature parity with AD RMS, and does not support all AD RMS deployment configurations:

 - For more information about the scenarios that HYOK supports for protecting content and consuming protected content, see the [Supported scenarios for HYOK](#supported-scenarios-for-hyok) section.